Trump's top communications aide Shine resigns, moves to re-election campaign

 Shine is the latest in a string of communications directors who have had short tenures in the Trump White House, where the president in many ways serves as his own communications chief.

+His is one of several high profile departures from the president’s staff during Trump’s two years in office.

-Trump said in a statement released by the White House that Shine had done an “outstanding” job.
+The president, who is traveling in Alabama and Florida on Friday, said that Shine had done an “outstanding” job.

-“We will miss him in the White House, but look forward to working together on the 2020 Presidential Campaign, where he will be totally involved,” Trump said.
+“We will miss him in the White House, but look forward to working together on the 2020 Presidential Campaign, where he will be totally involved,” Trump said in a statement released by Sanders that included quotes from others praising Shine.

 Shine said he was looking forward to spending more time with his family.

 “Serving President Trump and this country has been the most rewarding experience of my entire life.
-To be a small part of all this President has done for the American people has truly been an honor,” he said in a statement.
+To be a small part of all this president has done for the American people has truly been an honor,” he said in the statement.

 Shine did not respond to an email requesting further comment.

-The former Fox News executive was named to the top White House communications job in July, 14 months after he left the network amid charges he failed take effective steps to deal with sexual misconduct at the channel.
+The former Fox News executive was named to the top White House communications job in July, 14 months after he left the network amid charges he failed to take effective steps to deal with sexual misconduct at the channel.
 Although not accused of harassment, Shine was named in a number of lawsuits alleging sexual misconduct and accused of not doing more to prevent it.

-Trump named Shine to be assistant to the president and deputy chief of staff for communications, a job that had been vacant since Hope Hicks, the president’s campaign confidante, left in February 2018.
+Shine served as assistant to the president and deputy chief of staff for communications.
+The job had been vacant since Hope Hicks, the president’s campaign confidante, left in February 2018.

+Previous communications directors included Mike Dubke, who held the post for roughly three months, and Anthony Scaramucci, who lasted fewer than two weeks, getting fired after making obscene comments in an interview published by the New Yorker magazine.
+Trump’s first White House press secretary, Sean Spicer, also served in the role for a time.

-The New Yorker magazine earlier this week reported on “seamlessly” close ties between Trump and Fox News, citing an expert on presidential studies who said the television network founded by Rupert Murdoch is the “closest we’ve come to having state TV.”
+Close ties between the White House and Fox News drew additional scrutiny this week in a New Yorker piece that cited an expert on presidential studies saying the television network founded by Rupert Murdoch is the “closest we’ve come to having state TV.”

-The article went on to describe the access and interviews that members of the White House have granted exclusively to Fox News.
+The Hollywood Reporter reported that Shine received an $8.4 million severance package from Fox and was to get a bonus and options worth some $3.5 million from 21st Century Fox both in 2018 and 2019.

-Reporting by Roberta Rampton and Jeff Mason; additional reporting by Steve Holland; editing by Jonathan Oatis
+Reporting by Roberta Rampton and Jeff Mason; additional reporting by Steve Holland; editing by Jonathan Oatis and Nick Zieminski